 Check out the

-concourse-bosh-deploymentGit tag that corresponds to your desired upgrade version.
-For example, with the latest
+concourse-bosh-deploymentGit release that corresponds to your desired upgrade version.
+For example with the latest release,

 git tagto see a list of the different releases.